 refectory of the Crociferi, the complex previously on the site of the

-Pope Alexander VII.
+was suppressed in 1656.
 It's the only feast scene that

-he painted for a refectory, despite his being responsible for at least
+Tintoretto painted for a refectory, despite his being responsible for at least

-it was discovered to have been painted in egg tempera rather than oil, and
+was discovered to have been painted in egg tempera rather than oil, and

 A Byzantine icon of